Electric Yellow Cichlid (Labidochromis caeruleus)

-The Yellow Lab Cichlid out of all the African Cichlids is recommended for beginner aquarists to keep as they are not as demanding or as aggressive as other Cichlid species and have a high tolerance to bad water conditions.
-However, it is essential to have a proper tank setup and to take appropriate steps to look after and make sure your Yellow Lab Cichlids are happy and healthy.
+Among all the African Cichlids, the luminous Yellow Lab Cichlid, Labidochromis caeruleus, is the most recommended for beginners since it is not as aggressive or demanding as other Cichlid species and can tolerate poor water conditions.
+It is essential, however, to have a proper tank setup and take appropriate measures to ensure your Yellow Lab Cichlids are happy and healthy.

-As these species originate in different coasts of Lake Malawi, they can develop a variety of colour morphs from yellow to blue and also white corresponding to their area.
+In accordance with their geographic location, these species can take on a variety of colour morphs from yellow to blue and also white.

 |Scientific Name||Labidochromis caeruleus|